Do you walk your dog around your neighborhood or take strolls after dinner to stretch your legs?

 - Keep your windshield clean and your wipers in good condition.

 - Drive defensively.
-Remember that most accident involving pedestrians do not occur at crosswalks or intersections.
+Remember that most accidents involving pedestrians do not occur at crosswalks or intersections.

 If you or a loved one are ever injured as pedestrians in Connecticut, know that the Connecticut personal injury lawyers at RisCassi & Davis have been assisting people like you who’ve been injured in accidents for over 60 years.
 And we have received both state and national recognition for our work in this area.
 If you are ever injured in an accident of any kind and would like a free consultation with one of our Connecticut personal injury lawyers, please contact us.
 There is no obligation.